-1. State whether your firm act as the statutory auditors (in an independent engagement) for the company or group that has produced the Horserace Betting Levy Board (HBLB) Form of Declaration for which these agreed upon procedures are being performed.

-2. Agree the total of profits from leviable bets for the Levy period and Levy payable as shown on the Form of Declaration to the Levy summary created by the bookmaker.

-3. Obtain a detailed breakdown of the Levy summary and check that the totals provided by the Operator agree to the Levy summary.

-4. Agree the mathematical accuracy of the profit breakdown provided by the bookmaker on the Levy summary.

-5. Select one month and trace the total leviable bets turnover and profit to management's records.

-6. Obtain and provide an explanation from management of the Operator's method of distinguishing between bets placed in Great Britain and those outside Great Britain for the purpose of classifying whether or not a bet is leviable.

-7. Obtain and provide an explanation from management of the Operators' treatment of linked or multi bets the outcome of which is dependent on at least one leviable bet and one non-leviable bet such that the Operator considers that the entirety of the bet is not leviable (including those that involve a free bet element).
-This explanation should set out in detail the actual methodology used for apportionment of stake money and winnings and must confirm that the methodology was used consistently throughout the Levy period.

-8. Obtain and provide an explanation from management of how pool betting operations have been fully accounted for by the pool betting operator and how the pool betting operator has satisfied itself that all Levy payable on pool operations has been captured and included for the purposes of calculating leviable profits.

-9. Obtain an analysis of turnover and gross profit figures of leviable bets by betting platform for the current and previous year to 31st March.
-Compare the trends observed in the analysis, identify any differences to the prior year and provide explanations from management for any unusual or significant variances (the Board would consider variances of greater than 10% of the total value to be significant).

-10. Obtain and provide an explanation from management of the Operator's internal controls over the completeness of turnover and how they operated during the Levy period.

-11. Obtain and provide an explanation from management for how the Operator's accounting system provides a sound basis for fully and accurately recording turnover and profit on leviable bets.

-12. Obtain and provide an explanation from management of the Operator's treatment of cash refund schemes in accordance with paragraph 19 of these guidance notes.
+- 1. State whether your firm act as the statutory auditors (in an independent engagement) for the company or group that has produced the Horserace Betting Levy Board (HBLB) Form of Declaration for which these agreed upon procedures are being performed. - 2.
+Agree the total of profits from leviable bets for the Levy period and Levy payable as shown on the Form of Declaration to the Levy summary created by the bookmaker. - 3.
+Obtain a detailed breakdown of the Levy summary and check that the totals provided by the Operator agree to the Levy summary. - 4.
+Agree the mathematical accuracy of the profit breakdown provided by the bookmaker on the Levy summary. - 5.
+Select one month and trace the total leviable bets turnover and profit to management's records. - 6.
+Obtain and provide an explanation from management of the Operator's method of distinguishing between bets placed in Great Britain and those outside Great Britain for the purpose of classifying whether or not a bet is leviable.
+This explanation should set out in detail the actual methodology used by the Operator to confirm whether the person making the bet (whether in person or remotely) is in Great Britain at the time the bet is made. - 7.
+Obtain and provide an explanation from management of the Operators' treatment of linked or multi bets the outcome of which is dependent on at least one leviable bet and one non-leviable bet such that the Operator considers that the entirety of the bet is not leviable (including those that involve a free bet element).
+This explanation should set out in detail the actual methodology used for apportionment of stake money and winnings and must confirm that the methodology was used consistently throughout the Levy period. - 8.
+Obtain and provide an explanation from management of how pool betting operations have been fully accounted for by the pool betting operator and how the pool betting operator has satisfied itself that all Levy payable on pool operations has been captured and included for the purposes of calculating leviable profits. - 9.
+Obtain an analysis of turnover and gross profit figures of leviable bets by betting platform for the current and previous year to 31st March.
+Compare the trends observed in the analysis, identify any differences to the prior year and provide explanations from management for any unusual or significant variances (the Board would consider variances of greater than 10% of the total value to be significant). - 10.
+Obtain and provide an explanation from management of the Operator's internal controls over the completeness of turnover and how they operated during the Levy period. - 11.
+Obtain and provide an explanation from management for how the Operator's accounting system provides a sound basis for fully and accurately recording turnover and profit on leviable bets. - 12.
+Obtain and provide an explanation from management of the Operator's treatment of Arabian horseracing in accordance with paragraph 19 of these guidance notes, cash refund schemes

+(paragraph 20), cash loyalty payments (paragraph 21), double results (paragraph 22), discretionary returns (paragraph 23) and cash out (paragraph 24).